Chart Color Schemes

 Residential development activity is lower than average in Wheelers Hill according to AreaSearch's national comparison of local real estate markets

 Wheelers Hill has averaged approximately 72 new dwelling approvals annually over the past five financial years, totalling 363 homes.
-In FY-26 so far, 19 approvals have been recorded.
-Between FY-21 and FY-25, an average of only 0.4 people moved to the area for each dwelling built.
-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+As of FY-26, 27 approvals have been recorded.
+The average population increase per dwelling built in Wheelers Hill between FY-21 and FY-25 was 0.4 people per year.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

 Frequently Asked Questions - Development